Substance Use

 What Are the Long-Term Effects of Using Diazepam?

-Long-term use of diazepam can lead to physical dependence and tolerance, meaning that higher doses are needed to achieve the same effect.
+Long-term use can lead to physical dependence and tolerance, meaning that higher doses are needed to achieve the same effect.
 Withdrawal symptoms and cravings can occur if the drug is stopped suddenly.

 Here are some more long-term effects of using this drug.

-3. Cognitive Impairment: Chronic use of diazepam has been associated with cognitive impairment, including difficulties with memory, attention, and concentration.
+3. Cognitive Impairment: Chronic use has been associated with cognitive impairment, including difficulties with memory, attention, and concentration.
 These cognitive deficits with neurotransmitters can impact daily functioning and quality of life.
 (9)

-4. Psychomotor Impairment: Prolonged use of diazepam can impair psychomotor skills, including coordination, reaction time, and judgment.
-This can increase the risk of accidents, falls, and injuries, particularly in older adults.
+4. Psychomotor Impairment: Prolonged use can impair psychomotor skills, including coordination, reaction time, and judgment.
+These and muscle weakness can increase the risk of accidents, falls, and injuries, particularly in older adults.
 (10)

 5. Respiratory Depression: In high doses or when combined with other central nervous system depressants like alcohol or opioids, diazepam can cause respiratory depression, characterized by slowed or shallow breathing.
 Severe respiratory depression can be life-threatening and requires immediate medical attention.
 (11)